kristianmandrup/bitbucket-auth/Readme.md

 })
 ```

-A full (generic) sample client for OAuth2 can be found in `/client/sample.js` (from the awesome book [OAuth2 in Action](https://www.manning.com/books/oauth-2-in-action).
+Full (generic) sample clients for OAuth2 can be found in `/client/generic`, from the awesome book [OAuth2 in Action](https://www.manning.com/books/oauth-2-in-action) that we recommend you buy to fully understand the OAuth2 mechanics, including each of the different grant flows.

 ## Bitbucket API v2